Skip to main content

 In summary, the command staff serves a vital purpose for the agency and assist the Chief of Police in ensuring the agency operates effectively, ethically, and in alignment with its mission while maintaining the highest standards of professionalism and integrity.

-The Lamar CISD Police Department Command Staff is comprised of the Chief of Police, both Lieutenant Commanders from the Campus Operations Division, the Adminstrative Sergeant who oversees the Office of Professional Standards and Training as well as the Safety and Security Coordinator for the District.
+The Lamar CISD Police Department Command Staff is comprised of the Chief of Police, Lieutenant from the Campus Operations Division, and the Support Services Division, School Safety Coordinator and the Office of Professional Standards and Training.

 • A police officer in uniform stands in front of an American flag.Lieutenant Christian Nichols has 15 years of experience working in municipal and county policing.
 For the past 10 years Lieutenant Nichols has worked with LCISD and was one of the first officers of the department in 2021.
 Lieutenant Nichols holds an Associates Degree in Criminal Justice and a Bachelor Degree in Business Administration.
 He holds a Master Peace Officer License with the State of Texas.
 He is a TCOLE instructor specializing in School-Based Law Enforcement and has been a Field Training Officer.

-Lieutenant Nichols is responsible for the oversight of the blue, gold and purple tracks within LCISD.
+Lieutenant Nichols is responsible for the oversight of the Support Services Division.
 He is the system administrator for the department’s RMS and CAD systems as well as the CJIS manager for the department.

 Lieutenant Nichols commitment to the safety of the students and staff of LCISD along with his law enforcement experience make his leadership an integral part of the Lamar CISD Police department.